-Virginia is also operating a financial alignment demonstration, Commonwealth Coordinated Care (CCC), a voluntary program that provides integrated services for individuals eligible for Medicare and Medicaid in certain regions that will phase out on December 31, 2017.
-CCC has provided comprehensive benefits, including MLTSS, and a foundation for Virginia's planning and launch of CCC Plus.
-Virginia was able to adopt many successful elements from integrating services in CCC to the new statewide program, and also benefited from the stakeholder engagement work it did for CCC as many stakeholders were already familiar with the concept and benefits of a managed care model for this population.
-CCC Plus plans must offer a companion D-SNP to offer dually eligible beneficiaries the option to enroll in the same plan for Medicare and Medicaid services.
+Virginia previously operated a financial alignment demonstration, Commonwealth Coordinated Care (CCC), a voluntary program that provided comprehensive, integrated services-including LTSS-for dually eligible individuals in certain regions of the state.
+Although CCC concluded on December 31, 2017, it provided the foundation of the CCC Plus program.
+Virginia incorporated many successful elements from CCC to the new statewide program, and further benefited from the stakeholder engagement work completed for CCC as many stakeholders were already familiar with the concept and benefits of a managed care model for this population.
+CCC Plus plans must offer a companion D-SNP to offer dually eligible beneficiaries the option to enroll in aligned plans for Medicare and Medicaid services.